 The healthy food movement has become an unstoppable trend, due in large part to a greater cultural awareness of nutrition.
 The move towards healthier foods has been driven by consumer demand, and in general, the industry has been quick to respond, with many brands reformulating or remarketing their goods.
 Consumer health concerns are now top of the list of priorities when creating and marketing new food products.

-Social media is arguably the source of this new healthy food trend, and one of the most efficient ways to market healthy foods, particularly via influencer marketing.
+Social media is arguably a major contributor to this new healthy food trend, and one of the most efficient ways to market healthy foods, particularly via influencer marketing.
 Let’s take a look at how it works.

 What are the current food industry trends?

-The rise in the popularity of healthy foods has been rapid, and we can assume that changing consumer value drivers play a significant role in this fundamental shift.
-This year, the global market for healthy foods is expected to increase by 6%, and its swift growth shows no signs of slowing down.
+The rise in the popularity of healthy foods has been rapid, and we can assume that changing consumer value drivers play a significant role in this fundamental shift in healthy eating.
+This year, the global market for healthy food brands is expected to increase by 6%, and its swift growth shows no signs of slowing down.
 Those in the food industry are trying to stay ahead of the curve, and a huge 32% of market growth originating in Europe.

-While some food industry giants struggle to catch up, consumers are opting for healthier options where they can find them – and they’re willing to pay a premium.
+While some food industry giants struggle to catch up, consumers are opting for healthier options where they can find them – and they’re willing to pay a premium for more exciting healthy options that align with greater health care ambitions, and that go beyond traditional fruits and vegetables.
 The industry is set to see a market size growth of $1299.84 billion during 2020 and 2024.

 Among the most recent trends has been the push for organic produce and organic ingredients in packaged foods.
-Organic food sales in America made up 5.8% of all purchases in 2019.
+Healthy eating statistics in America highlighted 5.8% of all purchases in 2019 were organic food sales.
 So-called ‘clean eating’ and the ‘Paleo’ diet are two other popular health trends that are ever-increasing in popularity and look set to expand.
-These diets vary, but rely heavily on ‘free-from’ products, whether that’s dairy-free, sugar-free or gluten-free.
+These diets vary, but rely heavily on ‘free-from’ products, whether that’s dairy-free, sugar-free or gluten free.
 In the USA the total sales of gluten-free and free-from products are on course to earn $23.9 billion during 2020.

 How does social media fit in?